Togher Castle: History

-Togher Castle was built by Tadhg-an-Fhorsa I, otherwise known as "Teig M'Dermod M'Cormoek M'Cartie, alias Teighe O'Norso ["of the Force"], of Downeboy [Dunmanway]".
-An-Fhorsa I was the chief of the MacCarthys of Gleannacroim, the Sliochd Feidhlimidh, who were cousins to the MacCarthy Reaghs of Carbery—itself a branch of the MacCarthy Mór dynasty.
+Togher Castle was built by Tadhg an Fhórsa I, otherwise known as "Teig M'Dermod M'Cormoek M'Cartie, alias Teighe O'Norso ["of the Force"], of Downeboy [Dunmanway]".
+An Fhórsa I was the chief of the MacCarthys of Gleannacroim, the Sliochd Feidhlimidh, who were cousins to the MacCarthy Reaghs of Carbery—itself a branch of the MacCarthy Mór dynasty.

 The tower house borders the north-western part of the Gleannacroim territories, which was estimated to be approximately 12,814 acres and in its heyday contained 57½ townlands.
 Along with Togher, the clan's other strongholds included the now demolished Dunmanway Castle and perhaps an earlier structure once located at Ballinacarriga—though the latter was afterwards a castle of the Hurleys.

-It is believed that the construction begun following Tadhg an Fhorsa's acquisition of the Sept lands by royal letters patent from Elizabeth I of England in July 1590, under the system of "surrender and regrant".
+It is believed that the construction begun following Tadhg an Fhórsa's acquisition of the Sept lands by royal letters patent from Elizabeth I of England in July 1590, under the system of "surrender and regrant".

-The act consolidated Tadhg's hold on the clan after a chain of events in which his elder brother, Cormac Donn assassinated their first cousin and rival claimant, the "official" tanist, and thus chief of the clan Cormac Mac Finin.
+The act consolidated Tadhg's hold on the clan after a chain of events in which his elder brother, Cormac Donn assassinated their first cousin and rival claimant, the "official" tanist, and thus chief of the clan Cormac Mac Finghín.
 For this crime, Cormac Donn was tried and executed in 1576 and the clan territory came under control of the Crown.
 As all three individuals were grandchildren of a former chief of the clan, Tadhg's right of succession was acknowledged by the Sept in 1578.
-However, some 12 years later with the coming of age of Finin, the son of the murdered chieftain, Cormac Mac Finin the question of true inheritance and position emerged.
-Tadhg an Fhorsa I was thus motivated to travel to London in 1590 with Sir Walter Raleigh to surrender the said lands of Gleannacroim, despite their past forfeiture, to be re-granted to him in full as his personal estate under English tenure.
+However, some 12 years later with the coming of age of Finghín, the son of the murdered chieftain, Cormac Mac Finghín the question of true inheritance and position emerged.
+Tadhg an Fhórsa I was thus motivated to travel to London in 1590 with Sir Walter Raleigh to surrender the said lands of Gleannacroim, despite their past forfeiture, to be re-granted to him in full as his personal estate under English tenure.

 On Tadhg's death in 1618, Togher Castle passed to his younger son Dermod, with Dunmanway Castle going to his elder son and successor, Tadhg-an-Duna I ("of the fortress").

 As a result of the family's involvement in the Irish Rebellion of 1641 the estate was forfeited in 1651.
 The tower house and a surrounding estate of 1,419 acres (574 hectares) passed to Hoare brothers of Iretons army in 1667 from the original grantee Lord Kingston.

 In the late 19th century, the structure was re-roofed with financial assistance contributed by Daniel Mac Carthy (Glas).
 During this period, Fr Lyons devised a plan to utilise the building for local industry, but nothing came of this venture.
 The castle was also recorded as the location of a small school.